 Shredded leaves are one of the best organic alternatives for plants.
 They also attract beneficial earthworms to the soil.

 Organic compost is great for soil productivity, adds nutrients, suppresses weeds, and retains water.
 You can include shredded leaves, branches, hay, kitchen scraps, coffee grounds, and manure.

 Straw and hay keep the weeds, pests, and other soil-borne diseases at bay while decomposing slowly in the soil.
 Also, they work as a host for beneficial and garden-friendly insects.

 Other organic options are shredded or chipped bark, well-rotted horse manure, and pine needles.

-Inorganic mulch does not decompose or breaks down.
-It includes layers of gravel or rocks, plastic sheeting, and landscape fabric to name a few.
+The other type is inorganic mulch.
+This one does not decompose or break down.
+It includes layers of gravel or rocks, plastic sheeting, and landscape fabric, to name a few.

 It is frequently used for strawberries, watermelon, cucumber, tomatoes, and sweet corn.
 Plastic is an economical option for large-scale production.
 However, it prevents rainwater and air from penetrating into the soil.

 Rocks and gravels suppress weeds while holding the growing medium in place.
 They are good for drought-resistant plants as they absorb heat, which can take up the moisture from the plant’s roots.

 Mulch can also be made with recycled tire crumbs or shredded rubber mats.
 They can suppress weeds and retain good moisture but may be flammable.